magic-network/magic-docs/docs/magic-agent/gateway/quick-start/router-setup.md

 1. Enable a virtual wireless access point on your router using WPA2-Enterprise, enabling and configuring RADIUS and setting your gateway device's IP as the gateway server.

 2. Set hostname of gateway:
     - Via a DNS entry on your router. (recommended)
     - Via manually changing hostname on your gateway device.

 3. Verify gateway server is configured with the IP of the router.

 Due to the enormous amounts of router firmwares, the procedure to configure them can be very different.
-The following guides walk you through the most frequently used firmwares:
+The following guides walk you through the most frequently used firmwares.

 ## MicroTik